 A good-looking bad boy who plays fast and loose with the rules.
 A scoundrel who cuts his own path across the galaxy.
-A smuggler or bounty hunter?
+Is this a smuggler or bounty hunter?
 Nope.
 Of all the Jedi we meet in Star Wars, Quinlan Vos is perhaps the most curious – and definitely one of the most interesting.

 Like many Jedi, Quinlan Vos has adventures in the Star Wars literary universe, most notably in the epic Dark Disciple.
 I normally restrict my commentary to what we see on the screen, but I might make an exception in this case.